msyang7/datastory/README.md

 What types of media, e.g. images and videos, accompany tweets with the hashtag?

-## The Sketching of Some Possile Anwers
+## Sketching of Some Possile Answers

 I can posit answers to some of these questions by using spreadsheets and word clouds to analyze the tweets.
 First, to understand why people might use the hashtag, I generated the word cloud in Fig. 1.
 It represents other hashtags that accounts used in addition to #engineering within the same tweet.
 The bigger the word appears the more often it occurred.
 The words that occurred most often were related to jobs and hiring.
 Specifically, “CareerArc” is a company that specializes in online recruiting.
 I was surprised to see jimmyfallon on the word cloud.
 I discovered that it first appeared in this tweet: